ddobrinskiy/ton-address-converter-extension/README.md

 ## Support & Feedback

-If you have any questions or feedback, please contact me at Telegram [@dzlob](https://t.me/dzlob) or [open an issue](https://github.com/ddobrinskiy/ton-address-converter/issues) on GitHub.
+If you have any questions or feedback, please contact me on Telegram [@dzlob](https://t.me/dzlob) or [open an issue](https://github.com/ddobrinskiy/ton-address-converter/issues) on GitHub.